GfSE/SAF-EA-Profile/CheatSheets/System-Context-Interaction-Viewpoint.md

 **Viewpoint Output:**
 * new created itemFlows to [SFV01c](System-Context-Exchange-Viewpoint.md)
+* interactions are in input source for system requirements and are traced accordingly in [SFV08b](System-Requirement-Traceability-Viewpoint.md)

 ## Exposed Elements and Connectors
 The following Stereotypes / Model Elements are used in the Viewpoint: